mcwebdev/localIntranet/README.md

 - Add basic auth/password wall
 - Add dashboard with widgets (weather, notes, bookmarks)
 - Build a LAN-only message board
-- Style it like a retro 90s hacker terminal or a vaporwave sanctuary 😄

 ---